Tote Your Baby in a Sling—Safely

-Carry your baby so that you can see the mouth and nose at all times.
+Carry your baby so that you can see their mouth and nose at all times.
 Make sure that

-the baby's chin is not curled forward into his or her chest.
+the baby's chin is not curled forward into their chest.

 Don't place any blankets or covers over the baby's head.

-Carry your baby high so that you can see his or her face.
+Carry your baby high so that you can see their face.

-Don't let your baby's chin touch his or her chest.
+Don't let your baby's chin touch their chest.